 Lapsi is a sweet dish made with roasted broken wheat (Dalia) and sweetened with jaggery.
 Garnished with nuts and flavored with cardamom, this cracked wheat recipe is perfect for celebrations.
-With a rich brown color, this lapsi halwa recipe can be cooked in the instant pot within minutes.
+With a rich brown color, this Gujarati Fada Lapsi Halwa recipe can be cooked in an instant pot or stovetop within minutes.

 What is Lapsi?

 Lapsi is known by many names such as Cracked Wheat Fada, Fada Lapsi, Lapsi Halwa, Sweet Dalia, Gur ki Lapsi, or Gur ka Halwa.
 It is one of the most popular cracked wheat sweet recipes in Northern India.
 The primary ingredients of this dish are

 Dalia is easy to cook and is widely used in salads, stews, and many other dishes.
 Jaggery is a healthier alternative to sugar and is rich in iron.
 Ghee is rich in dietary fiber and boosts immunity.

 Dalia is a whole wheat grain cleaned, broken, and processed to be coarse.
 It is known by many names like Sambha Rava, Godhuma Rava, and Bulgur.
 It is also commonly known as cracked wheat or broken wheat.
 Dalia is a very common ingredient in Indian cuisine and is used to make a variety of recipes such as broken wheat pulao, Upma, Dalia kheer, etc.